matthew-brett/barts-setup/barts_setup.md

 * If WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
-    * Plug lightning to USB-A cable from phone into USB-A power somewhere; the USB-A power sockets on the power extension block are convenient.
+    * Plug lightning to USB-A cable from phone into USB-A power somewhere; the USB-A power sockets on the EXTENSION BLOCK are convenient.
 * If WIRED:
     * _Turn off the phone WiFi_.
     * Plug lightning to USB-A / lightning power adapter (L2USB) into phone.